Learn more about the 400-year history of the Union Flag or Union Jack.

 History of the Union Flag: a Restoration of Shape

-In 2008 the Flag Institute launched a campaign to reinstate the Union Flag to its original 3:5 proportions for all purposes, official and unofficial.
+In 2008 the Flag Institute launched a campaign to restore the Union Flag to its original 3:5 proportions for all purposes, official and unofficial.

-During 2008 we held discussions with parties including the College of Arms, the Lord Lyon King of Arms, the Department for Culture Media and Sport, and the All Party Parliamentary Flags & Heraldry Committee.† A Union Flag Bill, sponsored by Andrew Rosindell MP, was presented to Parliament in February 2008 but failed to survive past its first reading.
+Discussions took place with parties including the College of Arms, Lord Lyon King of Arms, Department for Culture Media and Sport, and All Party Parliamentary Flags & Heraldry Committee.

 Graham Bartram FFI, Chief Vexillologist, Flag Institute